 Post-COVID Fatigue Syndrome

-The CDC refers to Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) as a significantly lowered ability to do activities that were usual before the illness.
+The Centers for Disease Control and Prevention (CDC) refers to Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) as a significantly lowered ability to do usual activities before the illness.
 Many individuals with ME/CFS also experience sleep issues and problems with thinking and memory.

-According to the survey done by Indiana University School of Medicine, the second most common long-hauler symptom was muscle or body aches.
+A common long-hauler symptom is muscle or body aches.
 Some individuals report that this pain occurs in the lower back and is usually sharp.
 These body aches can be differentiated from an injury in that they are typically accompanied by fatigue and other symptoms.

-A survey done by Indiana University School of Medicine reveals that the third most common long-hauler symptom is shortness of breath or difficulty breathing.
-In our survey, over 60% of respondents reported respiratory issues.
-According to Johns Hopkins Medicine, COVID-19 results in initial damage to the lungs and scarring.
+Another long COVID-19 symptom is shortness of breath or difficulty breathing.
+According to Johns Hopkins Medicine, COVID-19 results in initial lung damage and scarring.

-The damage to the lungs caused by infection with COVID-19 can take between 3 months and 12 months to heal.
+The lung damage caused by infection with COVID-19 can take between 3 months and 12 months to heal.
 This may result in compromised respiratory function during this period of time.
 The severity of the disease, pre-existing health conditions, and treatment all affect the extent of lung damage.

 Post-Intensive Care Syndrome